Puyodead1/udemy-downloader/README.md

 You can now run `python main.py` to start downloading.
 The course will download to `out_dir`, chapters are seperated into folders.

+# Getting an error about "Accepting the latest terms of service"?

+- If you are using Udemy business, you must edit `main.py` and change `udemy.com` to `<portal name>.udemy.com`

 # Credits

 - https://github.com/Jayapraveen/Drm-Dash-stream-downloader - for the original code which this is based on